honza/honza.github.com/content/westminster-reference-bible.md

 when a person starts speaking.
 The problem is that sometimes these decisions are wrong, and affect doctrine in negative ways.
 An example of this can be found in [Acts 19](https://purelypresbyterian.com/2016/04/24/was-johns-baptism-christian/).
-The Westminster Reference Bible omits these quotation marks just like the original text.
+The Westminster Reference Bible omits these quotation marks just like the original text, allowing the diligent student of the Scriptures to advance without distractions.

 ### Epistle to the reader {#epistle-to-the-reader}